Any4r/Any4r/README.md

 ### Hi there 👋

+I am a Master's Student in Applied Information and Data Science at HSLU, exploring the Data Science universe 🌌

+I completed following fun and creative projects:
+- Data Base Management -> Restaurant Reviews in the USA :fork_and_knife:
+- Machine Learning -> ML in Speed Dating :couplekiss:

 <!--
 **Any4r/Any4r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.